garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 CID:  QmcBRbromnTm4dGRzrH2mFJCCwFBxBwhyegRoDGefdbC62
 ```

 For this proof-of-concept no optimization has been completed.
-We are currently using a very simple list structure.
+We are currently using a very simple list structure and have to remember what image referred to what CID.
 In Solidity there is no simple way to search a list for as each step will incur a Gas cost.
-Other data structures will offer a better way to do this.
+Other data structures will offer a better way to do this, but for a proof-of-concept, it is fine!

 ### 7. Aligning an image

-The image alignment process was inspired by the pyimagesearch [tutorial](https://pyimagesearch.com/2020/08/31/image-alignment-and-registration-with-opencv/) for document image alignment and registration.
-The concept of aligning infield ground stones and using the same type of registration is compelling as low cost method to localize using only a vision system.
+The image alignment process was inspired by the [pyimagesearch tutorial](https://pyimagesearch.com/2020/08/31/image-alignment-and-registration-with-opencv/) for document image alignment and registration.
+The concept of aligning infield ground stones and using the same type of registration is compelling as a low cost method to localize using only a simple vision system.

 To align an image the ``` align_stone_image.py``` script is called.
-To call this script the following usage is required:
+To call this script, make sure you are in the same directory; then the following usage is required:

 ```
 python3 align_stone_image.py --template images/template_ground_stone_plan_view.jpeg --image images/template_ground_stone_90_degree_rotated_45_degree_incline_side_view.jpeg
 ```

+So what is happening here?
 Here, we are taking a template image ```template_ground_stone_plan_view.jpeg``` (this is an image that has been taken by the robot when planting the seed and is a direct plan view adjacent to the planting site), and comparing it to a newly current taken image ```template_ground_stone_90_degree_rotated_45_degree_incline_side_view.jpeg```.

-To play around with image alignment and registration using some more images the usage is below:
+To play around with image alignment and registration using some more images (this could be ground stones, a picture of your house or even book covers!) the general usage is below:

 ```
 python3 align_stone_image.py --template path/to/your/template/image --image path/to/your/current/image
 ```

-Several more 'template' and 'current' images are available in the ```images > additional_images``` folder.
+Several more 'template' and 'current' ground stone images are available in the ```images > additional_images``` folder.

 If the image is successfully able to be aligned then a ```Success...``` message will be shown.
+The current system will attempt to align any image so badly aligned images will look very bad.

-The newly current taken image is heavily rotated and banked to show the full alignment process.
-In practice, as the robot moves up and down a row it a newly taken image will be very similar (i.e. directly overhead) to the template image taken during seeding.
+In our example, the newly current taken ground stone image is heavily rotated and banked to show the full alignment process.
+In practice, as the robot moves up and down a row, the newly taken image will be very similar (i.e. directly overhead) to the template image taken during seeding.

-Since this image (given as an example) is successful, we shall now upload it to IPFS.
+Since this ground stone image (given as an example) is successful, we shall now upload it to IPFS.
 Further images to test alignment are available in the ```image_registration > images > additional_images``` folder.

 ### 8. Upload image to IPFS

-The IPFS is accessible via an Infura API endpoint.
-When ever a user uploads text, files, images etc to IPFS a content identifier (CID) is returned.
+The IPFS is accessible via an [Infura API](https://infura.io/product/ipfs) endpoint.
+Whenever a user uploads text, files, images etc to IPFS a content identifier (CID) is returned.
 This looks similar to ```QmcBRbromnTm4dGRzrH2mFJCCwFBxBwhyegRoDGefdbC62```.
 This CID is what is uploaded to the smart contract described in Step 6.

 The ```ipfs_upload.py``` file is used to upload an image to IPFS.
 This takes an image (currently the ```template_ground_stone_plan_view.jpeg``` image used as an example, but this should be your successfully aligned image).
 To run the script using the example image open a terminal and change directory to the ```Project > ipfs``` folder.
 Then type: